wing5wong/artisan-whs-static/source/_news/2019-12-14_chase-wins-junior-international-sportsman-of-the-year.md

 show_in_slider: false
 date: 2019-12-14T07:54:23.390Z
 ---
-**Congratulations to Chase Morpeth for winning the Ray White International Junior Sportsman of the Year Trophy.**
+**Congratulations to Chase Morpeth for winning the Whanganui Secondary School International Junior Sportsman of the Year Trophy.**

 **Well done Chase!**